wjH-3/Mediarr-Automation/README.md

 ## Features:

 * **Search for Non-Anime** movies/TV shows: <br />
-    Scrape a particular movie/show (using its `IMDb` ID) from DMM's API, displaying the relevant files in a list for users to choose from
+    Scrape a particular movie/show (using its `IMDb` ID) from `DMM`'s API, displaying the relevant files in a list for users to choose from
     * query a specific season of a show (also auto-detect show's airing status with `TVMaze` API to either retrieve complete seasons or single episodes)
     * `RTN` (Rank Torrent Name) and `PTT` (Parsett) integration for title matching the files and filtering out garbage torrents
     * own custom filter for another layer of filtering to improve quality of files (remove duplicates, no upscaled content, only 1080p and 2160p files etc.)
     * after getting all Instantly Available files, it will cross-check with your Torrent Library to see if there are any matching torrents.
-If yes, it will be shown and you have the option to get the file directly from your library if you choose to
+If yes, it will be shown and you have the option to get the file directly from your library instead
     * dynamic regex filtering to group files into lists of different quality groups
     * integration of `TRaSH Guides` HQ Release Groups to detect files with the best release groups and prioritization of higher tier release groups over lower tiers
-    * determine the best torrent file (file with the highest tier release group) for movies and complete TV show seasons. if it exists, you will have the option to auto-select it; for single episodes files, it will show all files with good release groups in its own section
+    * determine the best torrent file (file with the highest tier release group) for movies and complete TV show seasons.
+If it exists, you will have the option to auto-select it; for single episodes files, it will show all files with good release groups in its own section
 * **Search for Anime**:
     * use `AniList` API to search for your desired Anime (along with its airing status)
     * use `SeaDex` API to get the magnet links of a Best Release of the specified Anime (if Finished Airing)